-This chapter discusses the terminology used in this document and the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA) requirements related to the alternatives analysis.
-The sections following Section 3.0 contain a discussion of the possible effects of the proposed Project and its alternatives for the specific environmental issue (or resource) areas identified by the United States Army Corps of Engineers (USACE) and the Los Angeles Harbor Department (LAHD).
-Sections 3.1 through 3.15 discuss both environmental issues found to be potentially significant and those found not to be significant.
+This chapter discusses the terminology used in this document and the NEPA and CEQA requirements related to the alternatives analysis.
+The sections following Section 3.0 contain a discussion of the possible effects of the proposed Project and alternatives for the specific environmental issue (or resource) areas identified by the USACE and LAHD.
+Sections 3.1 through 3.13 discuss both environmental issues found to be potentially significant and those found not to be significant.

-To assist the reader in comparing information about the various environmental issues, Sections 3.1 through 3.15 each present the following information for their specific issue area:
+To assist the reader in comparing information about the various environmental issues, Sections 3.1 through 3.13 each present the following information for their specific resource area:

-- Introduction

-- Environmental Setting

-- Applicable Regulations

-- Impact Assessment Methodology

-- CEQA and NEPA Baseline

-- Significance Criteria (i.e., the criteria against which the significance of impacts is judged)

-- Impacts and Mitigation Measures of the proposed Project and Alternatives

-- Mitigation Monitoring

-- Significant Unavoidable Impacts
+- Environmental Setting (the environmental setting or baseline for this Draft EIS/EIR is the physical condition that existed in December 2003 [when the review and comment period of the NOI/NOP ended for this project]) - Significance Criteria (i.e., the criteria against which the significance of impacts is judged) - Impact Assessment Methodology - Impacts and Mitigation Measures of the proposed Project and Alternatives - Mitigation Monitoring - Significant Unavoidable Impacts

-A comparison of the results of impact analyses is presented in Chapter 6.
-The Project alternatives are compared to the proposed Project and CEQA and NEPA Baselines, and ranked relative to each other based on anticipated impacts for each resource area to determine the environmentally preferred and environmentally superior alternative.
-The CEQA and NEPA Baselines and their application to analysis of potential impacts from the proposed Project and alternatives is explained in detail in Section 1.5.5 and Section 2.6 in this Draft Supplemental Environmental Impact Statement/Subsequent Environmental Impact Report (SEIS/SEIR).
+Significant cumulative impacts for the proposed Project and alternatives for each environmental resource area are summarized in Chapter 4.0 of this Draft EIS/EIR.
+A comparison of the results of impact analyses is presented in Chapter 6.0: The Project alternatives are compared to the proposed Project and CEQA and No Federal Action/NEPA Baselines, and ranked relative to each other based on anticipated impacts for each resource area to determine the environmentally preferred and environmentally superior alternative.
+The CEQA and No Federal Action/NEPA Baselines and their application to analysis of potential impacts from the proposed Project and alternatives is explained in detail in Section 1.5.5 and Section 2.6 in this Draft EIS/EIR.

-3.0.1 Terminology Used in This Environmental Analysis
+3.01 Terminology Used in this Environmental Analysis